-There were no measured exceedences of the TV at any of the monitoring sites within the National Monitoring Network.
+There were no measured exceedances of the TV at any of the monitoring sites within the National Monitoring Network.
 The tabular results for the supplementary assessment for Ni are presented in Table 2.8, taken from Form 19j of the questionnaire.
-Exceedences of the TV for the Swansea Urban Area and South Wales zones have been reported based upon the annual mean concentration of 24 ng/m3 measured at the local authority site at Pontardawe and the detailed local modelling analysis is described below.
+Exceedances of the TV for the Swansea Urban Area and South Wales zones have been reported based upon the annual mean concentration of 50 ng/m3 measured at Pontardawe Tawe Terrace (a site which became part of the National Network in January 2011) and the detailed local modelling analysis described below.
 This monitoring site is within the Swansea Urban Area zone but is very near to the boundary of the South Wales zone.